shobrook/syntaxis/README.md

     return ObjectB()
 ```

 and `ObjectB` doesn't have `attr1` as an attribute.
-Then, saplings will have incorrectly treated `attr1` and `attr2` as attributes of the same object.-->
+Then, syntaxis will have incorrectly treated `attr1` and `attr2` as attributes of the same object.-->

 #### Recursion

-Saplings cannot process recursive function calls.
+Syntaxis cannot process recursive function calls.
 Consider the following example:

 ```python
 import some_module